sanderlab/CellBox/README.md

 # CellBox
 This is CellBox scripts developed in Sander lab.

-Maintained by Bo Yuan and Judy Shen.
+Maintained by Bo Yuan, Judy Shen, and Augustin Luna.

 If you want to discuss the usage or to report a bug, please use the 'Issues' function here on GitHub.